mcjauregui72/FilmDatabase/README.md

 ![readme12](graphics/readme12.png)

-In creating a ‘credits_actor_df’ data frame by dropping actor ‘name’ from ‘credits_actor_name’, we produced the data needed to ultimately produce our future ‘credit_actor’ table needed to link our ‘actor’ and ‘movies’ table in the SQL database.
-We exported the ‘credits_actor_df’ data frame as a .csv for later use.
+Creating the ‘credits_actor_df’ data frame by dropping actor ‘name’ from ‘credits_actor_name’ produced the data needed to create the future ‘credit_actor’ table needed to link ‘actor’ and ‘movies’ tables in the SQL database.
+The date in ‘credits_actor_df’ was exported as a .csv for later use.

 ![readme13](graphics/readme13.png)

-In order to create an ‘actor’ dataframe, .csv file, and database table of ‘actor_id’ and ‘actor_name’, we defined ‘ids_cast’ as a set to hold unique pairs of ‘actor_id” and actor ’name’.
-Next, we iterated through the ‘credits_actor_name’ data frame using the iterrows() method.
-This allowed us to extract‘actor_id’ and actor ‘name’ from the rows and place them in the ‘ids_cast’ set.
-By using the itertools.islice() method on the ‘ids_cast’ set, we could print out the first 10 ‘actor_id’ and ‘actor_name’ pairs to the terminal.
+To create an ‘actor’ dataframe, .csv file, and database table of ‘actor_id’ and ‘actor_name’, ‘ids_cast’ was defined as a set to hold unique pairs of ‘actor_id” and actor ’name’.
+Iterateing through the ‘credits_actor_name’ data frame using the iterrows() method enabled extraction of ‘actor_id’ and actor ‘name’ from the rows and placed them in the ‘ids_cast’ set.
+Using the itertools.islice() method on the ‘ids_cast’ set made it possible to print out the first 10 ‘actor_id’ and ‘actor_name’ pairs to the terminal.

 ![readme14](graphics/readme14.png)